spenibus/twitch-rss-php/README.md

 -----

 - GET options
+    - `channelid`
+        id of the twitch channel
+        used by api v5
+        this has priority over `channel`
-    - channel
+    - `channel`
         name of the twitch channel
+        used by api v3 (deprecated after 2017-02-14)
-    - limit
+    - `limit`
         max number of rss items to show
-    - key
+    - `key`
         restricts the use of the script
         must match the content of `config/key.txt`
-      you have to create the file "key.txt" yourself to enable this feature
+        you have to create the file `key.txt` yourself to enable this feature
         use a password of your choice
         ex: `?channel=gogcom&limit=10&key=topSecret`

 - Client ID
     put the client ID of the registered app in `config/clientid.txt`
     see [Client-ID required for Kraken API calls][4]

 [1]: http://spenibus.net